egel-lang/egel/man/egel.1.md

 Egel is an interpreted, interactive, eager-combinator  programming language that combines remarkable power with very clear syntax.

-A short tutorial as in introduction into the language is given below.
+A short tutorial as an introduction into the language is given below.

 Egel's basic power can be extended with your own modules written in C++.
 Those modules are dynamically loaded.